-To determine the concentration of valproic acid in your blood and to maintain a therapeutic level
+To determine the concentration of valproic acid in your blood; the purpose is to maintain a therapeutic level and monitor toxicity.

-At regular intervals to monitor the drug's level; to detect low or excessive (potentially toxic) concentrations
+At regular intervals to monitor the drug's level or when a person shows signs of toxicity

-No special test preparation needed, but talk to your health care provider about the timing of sample collection.
+No special test preparation is needed, but talk to your healthcare practitioner about the timing of sample collection.
 Since dosage timing varies and some formulations are time-released, collection specifics may vary.
-Often, the recommended time for sample collection is just before the next dose is taken.
+Often, the recommended time for sample collection is just before the next dose is received, when the drug level is at its lowest (trough level).
+This ensures that the minimum amount of drug to be effective is maintained in the blood.

 Valproic acid is a drug that is used primarily to control certain seizures by lessening their severity and frequency.
 It may be prescribed in combination with other antiepileptic drugs such as phenytoin or phenobarbital.
 The valproic acid level in the blood must be maintained within a narrow therapeutic range.
 This test measures the level of valproic acid in the blood.